wwerkk/Catch-A-Waveform/README.md

 ## Citation

-If you use this code in your research, please cite our paper:
+If you use this code in your research, please cite the original paper:

 ```
 @article{greshler2021catch,